 Well, the time has finally come to review the newest mainstream full-frame DSLR coming from Canon’s camp, the 6D Mark II.
-It’s predecessor, the 6D, ended up being a very popular camera, mainly because of the fact that it was able to bring the full image quality you could usually get with a full frame sensor, but at a much more competitive price.
+It’s predecessor, the 6D, ended up being a very popular camera and maybe included in one of Canon’s best camera, mainly because of the fact that it was able to bring the full image quality you could usually get with a full frame sensor, but at a much more competitive price.
 Still, Canon had to make a few compromises to achieve such a price point and in turn, the 6D didn’t have particularly fast autofocus, less than the ideally accurate viewfinder, unimpressive burst rate, a traditional 1080p mode with no ability to shoot at higher framerates and so on.

-It was still a pretty capable camera for its time, but not the one that would attract much attention from the more professional and advanced users.
+It was still a pretty capable camera for its time, like the Canon EOS M50.
+But it’s not the kind that would attract much attention from the more professional and advanced users.
 Now, with the new 6D Mark II Canon have brought far less of those compromises to the table, meaning that its appeal can only rise when compared to the previous model.
 But, the times have changed since the first 6D arrived on the market as the competition has gotten a lot fiercer than before with the addition of Sony’s mirrorless full frame cameras and the new APS-C sensors performing better than ever.

 The body of the 6D Mark II brings a nice balance between quality and portability, which is something you would expect from a DSLR in its class.
 In simple terms, it means that you’re getting a camera that you should have no problems keeping in pristine condition as long as you don’t abuse it too much (having weather resistance certainly helps in this regard), but also one that you won’t hesitate to bring with you more often like you would when it comes to a lot heavier DSLR.
-A total weight of 765 with batteries included is nothing for a mid-sized full frame DSLR like the 6D Mark II.
+A total weight of 765 with batteries included is nothing for a mid-sized full frame DSLR like the 6D Mark II but a lot heavier than the Canon Rebel SL2.

 Now, portability would mean nothing if the handling wasn’t up to snuff and we’re happy to see that Canon has also done a commendable job in making this camera very comfortable to handle.
 Quite a comfortable grip and well-chosen material certainly help in this regard.
 The control scheme on this DSLR is your traditional mid-range Canon affair, meaning you’ll get everything an advanced user could ask for, including the dual control dials and the dedicated buttons for each of the important functions.
 Now that you’ve got a few of those things out of the way, let’s take a short tour around the 6D Mark II and its rather interesting body.